eclipsesource/tabris-js/doc/patch.md

 ## Installing a Patch

 To install a patch, call the method `tabris.app.installPatch` with the URL of the patch file and a callback function with two parameters, *error* and *patch*.
-The patch file will be downloaded and installed in the background, but it won't have an effect before the app is reloaded.
+The patch file will be downloaded and installed in the background, but it won't have an effect before the app is reloaded. _Note: Tabris.js supports cache-control headers.
+If new updates are not being found by Tabris.js, check the cache invalidation settings of your HTTP server._

 In case of an error, the callback is called with an [Error object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) as the first parameter.
 The `error.message` field will contain an error message.
 If the patch has been installed successfully, the second argument will contain the parsed content of the *patch.json* file included in the patch archive, if present.